 The Village of Howard Parks Department has included information on its Bird City Wisconsin page, including a web link to the “Create a Bird Friendly Habitat” webpage through the National Wildlife Federation.

-Village of Howard resident Jim Johnson conducted the Howard Bird List, Christmas Bird Counts, and Swift Night Out counts and his territory covers Howard.
-Jim counted over 4200 birds for the Christmas Bird Count.
+Village of Howard resident Jim Johnson conducts the Howard Bird List, Christmas Bird Counts, and Swift Night Out counts and his territory covers Howard.
+Jim counted over 4200 birds for the previous Christmas Bird Count.
 He found two active nest sites for the Swift Night Out program.